Fast-payout icon

 Required if priority is not included.

-ultimateParty.address The address of the bank account of the ultimate sender (ultimate debtor).
+ultimateParty.address The address of the ultimate sender (ultimate debtor).
+Highly recommended to reduce review delays.

 type Set to bankTransfer.

-accountHolder.address -white_check_mark- The address of the bank account that you pay out to.
+accountHolder.address -white_check_mark- The address of the bank account you pay out to.

 accountHolder.dateOfBirth -white_check_mark-

-accountHolder.fullName -white_check_mark- The full name of the owner of the bank account that you pay out to.
+accountHolder.fullName -white_check_mark- The full name of the owner of the bank account.

-If the transfer request is successful, you receive an HTTP 202 Accepted response containing an id of the transfer request.
+If the transfer request is successful, you receive an HTTP 202 Accepted response containing the id of the transfer request.

-When you specify a list of priorities, Adyen tries to transfer the funds using the first priority in the list.
-If a transfer route is not available for this priority, Adyen tries to transfer again, but using the next priority in the list.
+When you specify multiple priorities, Adyen first attempts the transfer using the first option in the list.
+If that route is unavailable, Adyen automatically retries the transfer using the next available priority.

 The following code sample shows how to include a list of priorities.